GMAT Quantitative Reasoning 2025: Syllabus, Preparation Tips & Scoring

 • You can practice using a timer.
 Solve a question within 1.5 minutes on average.

-• Practice GMAT Quantitative Reasoning Practice Papers, GMAT guidebooks and other official resources that are available on the website.
+• Practice GMAT Quantitative Reasoning Practice Papers, GMAT guidebooks, and other official resources that are available on the website.

 GMAT Quantitative Reasoning Preparation Books

-You can improve your GMAT Quantitative Reasoning practice by solving advanced-level maths for GMAT books.
+You can improve your GMAT Quantitative Reasoning practice by solving advanced-level maths in GMAT books.
 There are many GMAT Quantitative books available online that you can refer to.
 In these books, you can find a detailed study guide for each section and mock papers.
 The best quant books are mentioned below:

 • Official Guide for GMAT Quantitative Review: Check PDF